Civic Arena (Pittsburgh): Notable musical events

 Guitarist Randy Rhoads played one of his final shows here with Ozzy Osbourne on February 2, 1982, until his passing 45 days later.

 Duran Duran performed February 28, 1984, during a snowstorm and their Grammy win was announced onstage.

 Pop superstar Michael Jackson performed three concerts at Pittsburgh Civic Arena on September 26, 27 and 28, 1988 during his Bad World Tour.

 Pop singer Britney Spears performed at the arena once in 2001 on her Dream Within a Dream Tour and in 2009 to a sell-out crowd as a part of her Circus Tour.

 Destiny's Child performed here on July 20, 2005, as part of their last tour 'Destiny Fulfilled... and Lovin' It'.

 Josh Groban performed here in August 2007 as part of his 'Awake' tour.

-Then country singer Taylor Swift played a show in the arena during her Fearless Tour on October 1, 2009.
+Then-country singer Taylor Swift played a show in the arena during her Fearless Tour on October 1, 2009.

 The Doors recorded their May 2, 1970, concert at the Civic Arena.
 This would be released 38 years later as Live in Pittsburgh 1970 aka Pittsburgh Civic Arena.
-It is considered by most music critics to be The Doors very best live recording.
+It is considered by most music critics to be the Doors' best live recording.

-The Grateful Dead's performances, on April 2–3, 1989, were recorded and later released as a live album, entitled Download Series Volume 9, as well as sparking a riot by "Dead Heads" on the final day of the concert, an event that was national news and featured by Kurt Loder on MTV News following the arrest of 500 by the Pittsburgh Police.
+The Grateful Dead played at the arena a total of nine times over a period spanning eighteen years - the first occasion on April 12, 1971, and the final one on April 3, 1989, which, along with the preceding night's concert was recorded and later released as a live album, entitled Download Series Volume 9.
+There was a riot by Deadheads on the final day of the concert, an event that was national news and featured by Kurt Loder on MTV News following the arrest of 500 people by the Pittsburgh Police.

 The Rolling Stones performed three times in the arena: July 22, 1972; March 11, 1999; and January 10, 2003.

 The final event was to be a Maxwell concert on July 10, 2010.
 However, the show was canceled.
 On June 8, 2010, the arena's management group, SMG, announced that James Taylor and Carole King's Troubadour Reunion Tour concert stop would be the final event at Mellon Arena on June 26, 2010.